Excel At Life--Dedicated to the Pursuit of Excellence in Life, Relationships, Sports and Career

 1) Recognize the Should.
 Try to be aware of your expectations.
 You can do this initially by listening to the words you use.
 However, not every “should” is really a “should.”
 So you also need to become aware of the intent.
 Is there an underlying demand to the should?

 2) Eliminate the Should.
 Can you convince yourself that this expectation is unnecessary?
-“He really shouldn't have to know what I want without me telling him.”
+In a situation when a wife expects her husband to know what she wants without having to ask, she could recognize that such a demand is unreasonable: “He really shouldn't have to know what I want without me telling him.
+I need to express my needs.”

 3) Change Should to a Desire.
 Recognize that you might like to accomplish or achieve something but you don't have to.
 In other words, it would be nice if something occurred but it is not necessary.
 “I would like to finish this assignment today, but I still have time tomorrow.”